yiwen-luo/Twitter-Distribution/README.md

 #### Data Visulization
 This part is with the front end and can be seen in "index.html"
-- Similar to the alerting part, an HTTP request is sent to API (http://localhost:5000/ in this case) and the API will return the distribution of
+- Similar to the alerting part, an HTTP request is sent to API (http://localhost:5000/ in this case) and the API will return the distribution of tweets from all possible areas around the world.
+This part utilizes CanvasJS library for real-time data visualization.
+The bar chart is showing the probability of each elements in the distribution with colors.
+If the probability is more than 50%, it is red, and yellow for more than 25%, and green for the rest.
+Detailed probabilities are also shown.